Understanding a Dual Diagnosis in Addiction Treatment

 The Impact Mood Disorders Have on Addiction

-Mood disorders are one of the first things doctors look for when treating addiction because there is such a high percentage of people seeking treatment with unmanaged mood disorders.
+Mood disorders are one of the first things doctors look for when treating addiction because there is such a high percentage of people seeking treatment for unmanaged mood disorders.
 There is almost always a root cause of addiction, and when it is a mood disorder, at least it is something that can be managed with medication and a healthy lifestyle.

 Mood disorders still carry a stigma in our society and for that reason, many people never get the treatment they need for them.
 Symptoms of anxiety, depression, and bipolar disorders can be extremely uncomfortable, preventing you from living a normal life.
 Symptoms can include: